grafana/grafana/docs/sources/live/features.md

 # Grafana Live Feature Overview

-Let's look at current Grafana Live capabilities.
+This topic explains the current Grafana Live capabilities.

 ## Dashboard change notifications

-Starting from Grafana v8 as soon as someone changes dashboard layout it automatically updated on other devices connected to Grafana Live.
+As soon as there is a change to the dashboard layout, it is automatically reflected on other devices connected to Grafana Live.

 ## Data streaming from plugins

-With Grafana Live datasource plugins can stream data updates if form of Grafana dataframes to a frontend.
+With Grafana Live data source, plugins can stream data updates in the form of Grafana data frames to a frontend.

-For datasource plugin channels Grafana uses `ds` scope.
-Namespace in the case of datasource channels is a datasource unique ID (UID) which is issued by Grafana at the moment of datasource creation.
+For data source plugin channels Grafana uses `ds` scope.
+Namespace in the case of data source channels is a data source unique ID (UID) which is issued by Grafana at the moment of data source creation.
 The path is a custom string that plugin authors free to choose themselves (just make sure it consists of allowed symbols).

-I.e. datasource channel looks like `ds/<DATASOURCE_UID>/<CUSTOM_PATH>`.
+For example, a data source channel looks like this: `ds/<DATASOURCE_UID>/<CUSTOM_PATH>`.

-See a tutorial about building a streaming datasource backend plugin for more details.
+Refer to the tutorial about building a streaming data source backend plugin for more details.

-The basic streaming example included into Grafana core – it streams frames with some generated data to a panel.
-To look at it create a new panel, point it to `-- Grafana --` datasource, then choose `Live Measurements` and select `plugin/testdata/random-20Hz-stream` channel.
+The basic streaming example included in Grafana core streams frames with some generated data to a panel.
+To look at it create a new panel and point it to the `-- Grafana --` data source.
+Nex, choose `Live Measurements` and select the `plugin/testdata/random-20Hz-stream` channel.

 ## Data streaming from Telegraf

 A new API endpoint `/api/live/push/:streamId` allows accepting metrics data in Influx format from Telegraf.
-These metrics will be transformed into Grafana dataframes and published to channels.
+These metrics are transformed into Grafana data frames and published to channels.

 See a tutorial about streaming data from Telegraf for more details.